-If you’re wondering what there is to do on the island besides beach days and luaus, this three-day Oahu itinerary covers most of the coastline of the island, with ideas for road trips and where to hike, snorkel or just stop and enjoy the scenery.
+If you’re wondering what there is to do here besides beach days and luaus, this three-day Oahu itinerary covers most of the coastline of the island, with ideas for road trips and where to hike, snorkel or just stop and enjoy the scenery.

 Use it to flesh out a short stay on Oahu, or mix it with some relaxing days on the sand in between adventures.
 We’ve noted where some of the prettiest, most popular or quietest beaches are along the way.

-Since it’s not possible to drive a full circle around the island – the road ends at Kaena Point on the west and north sides – this Oahu itinerary is broken down into three different areas.
-You could easily stay in Honolulu and make day trips to explore different areas if you want to have a home base.
-Driving routes for road trips are based on departing from and returning to Honolulu or Waikiki, but could easily be adapted if you’re staying somewhere else on Oahu.
+Since it’s not possible to drive a full circle around the island – the road ends at Kaena Point on the west and north sides – this Oahu itinerary is broken down into three areas.
+You could easily stay in Honolulu and make day trips to explore different sections if you want to have a home base.
+Driving routes are based on departing from and returning to Honolulu or Waikiki, but can be adapted if you’re staying somewhere else on Oahu.

 Day 1 – Honolulu and Waikiki Attractions

 Though it’s the most touristy and crowded area of Oahu, there are tons of attractions and activities in Honolulu and Waikiki, including perhaps the most popular hike on the island (with views that are worth it) and of course, Pearl Harbor.
-If you only have three days, you can squeeze both of these into one, but if you’re staying for longer or don’t enjoy hiking, consider devoting a full day to the various museums and historic sites around Pearl Harbor.
+If you only have three days, you can squeeze both of these into one, but if you’re staying for longer or don’t enjoy hiking, consider devoting more of your day to the various museums and historic sites around Pearl Harbor.